richie48/Mt5-pi-setup/README.md

     WINEDLLPATH=/opt/wine-stable/lib64/wine/x86_64-unix WINEPREFIX=~/.mt5 wine64 cmd
     C:\python313-embed\python.exe --version
     # We should see "Python 3.13.0"
-15. Because this is a lightweight version of Python, we do not get pip as part of the embedded Python package.
+14. Because this is a lightweight version of Python, we do not get pip as part of the embedded Python package.
 We would have to install pip in another step.
 We need this so we can install all the packages needed to remotely control MT5.
 To install pip, download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) in my chroot jail.
 Then copy into the .mt5 prefix, so it can be accessed from within the Wine shell.
 We should also uncomment `import site` from `python312._pth` in the `~/.mt5/drive_c/python313-embed` folder.
 Now we can run the command to install pip in Wine shell
     ```
     C:\python313-embed\python.exe C:\python313-embed\get-pip.py
     # We can confirm pip is installed
     C:\python3.13-embed\python.exe -m pip
     ```
+15. We can now install MT5 Python packages needed to control the MT5 task remotely in Wine.
+    ```
+    pip install MetaTrader5
+    pip install pymt5linux
+    ```
+16. The goal is to be able to control MT5 remotely from outside the chroot jail.
+Now that we have the above packages installed, we can run mt5 server in Wine.
+Now it should be reachable from our Linux script outside the chroot jail once we install pymt5linux on the Linux side.
+The package attempts to forward requests from Linux to our Windows emulated shell, where it would be executed (this step has not been confirmed yet!)

 ## Alternative solution
 * A more stable alternative solution for setting up MT5 for Raspberry Pi is to create a Windows virtual machine on the pi, and then install mt5 on this virtual machine.
 Then we have to trigger actions on mt5 in the present setup from a task running on the Pi to the task running on the Windows virtual machine by creating an application programming interface(API).
 Our Windows virtual machine is treated as a separate kernel, and therefore, we do not have any direct way to trigger a task from the physical machine kernel to the virtual machine kernel.
 To do this, we would need an operating system emulator like qemu, a VM manager like virt-manager etc. We would also need to download a Windows ISO, which we would install into a setup and booted Windows VM created by qemu in this case.
 Although more stable, this approach required more effort than the present setup, since mt5 usage is light, we don't expect to run into bottlenecks with the picked setup.